Learning how and when to use commas correctly is vital for proper punctuation and grammar.

 If you are only using the month and the year, it is acceptable to exclude any commas.

-Monday September 12 2017 is going to include so much fun.
+Tuesday September 12 2017 is going to include so much fun.

-Monday, September 12, 2017, is going to include so much fun.
+Tuesday, September 12, 2017, is going to include so much fun.

-You want to communicate that you have good grammar and language skills and one way to do that is by using your commas correctly.
+You want to show readers that you have good grammar and language skills.
+One way to do that is by learning how to use commas correctly.

 Without commas, you can cause confusion for your reader, or your message might be misunderstood.